 - Azure AD registration

-If you have an on-premises Active Directory environment and you want to join your domain-joined devices to Azure AD, you can accomplish this by configuring hybrid Azure AD joined devices.
+If you have an on-premises Active Directory (AD) environment and you want to join your AD domain-joined computers to Azure AD, you can accomplish this by doing hybrid Azure AD join.
 This article provides you with the related steps to implement a hybrid Azure AD join in your environment.

 Plan your implementation